fako/writing/setting/index.md

 She hates men and many men hate her, because she is clearly superior to them.

-Cimsidirn Otar (Scrator Dinimi)
+Sinia Otar (Scrator Dinimi)
 -------------------------------

 Queen of The City and mother to Tirion.

-Cimsidirn's power is to know what is right and what is wrong.
+Sinia's power is to know what is right and what is wrong.
 In a way she looks into the future like Tirion, but instead of knowing what will happen she knows whether a choice will have a good or a bad outcome.
-Cimsidirn is seen as a benevolent ruler, who has brought prosperity and has guided many people to a happy fulfilling life.
+Sinia is seen as a benevolent ruler, who has brought prosperity and has guided many people to a happy fulfilling life.
-However her dark side is that Cimsidirn benefits most from the choices that Cimsidirn makes herself and recommends to others.
+However her dark side is that Sinia benefits most from the choices that Sinia makes herself and recommends to others.
-The monkeys are often drawing the short end and suffer under Cimsidirn's rule, without realising she is causing their suffering.
+The monkeys are often drawing the short end and suffer under Sinia's rule, without realising she is causing their suffering.

 The Barbarian King
 ---------------

 He's the inspiration for all monkeys, who will work with vigor as long as he's around.
-Cimsidirn knows how he inspires the workers that she relies upon and tries to capture The Barbarian King for more personal gain.
+Sinia knows how he inspires the workers that she relies upon and tries to capture The Barbarian King for more personal gain.
-In order to get away with this Cimsidirn pretends that The Barbarian King is an evil villain that must be stopped.
+In order to get away with this Sinia pretends that The Barbarian King is an evil villain that must be stopped.

 Regne Otar